Tynisha Keli: 2010–2012: The 5th Element and hiatus

-2013–2023: Independent career
+2013–2021: Independent career

 In February 2013 Keli began work on a new album.

 In August 2013, Keli revealed what she alleged to be the truth about her ex-manager Tyrrell Bing (CEO of Eight72).
 According to Keli, her management controlled her entire career, and she felt that she did not have enough voice.
 Even if she fired her manager in 2010, she is still in contract with "Eight72 Entertainment".
 She actually has no relationship with her manager.
 Keli will not be able to sign to another record label or release a third album until she is released from the contract.
 She refuses to work with her manager again for her upcoming album.

 After two years without updates of her music, in April 2015, she released two new songs on YouTube called "What's Best for Me" and "Try Harder".
 Those songs are a foretaste from her upcoming mixtape, which is still untitled and were set to release in 2015.
 Later, she announced the first official single of her upcoming project is called "Inhale Exhale", set for 28 May 2015 release - her first release in 5 years.

 She formerly worked with Don Destin, who produced her single "Inhale Exhale" and released the musical composition with Destin's label DDP Music Group, Team Mashn Entertainment, which are distributed by INgrooves to release her musical endeavors.
 Later on, it was announced that Keli was working on an album instead of a mixtape.
 After the release of "Inhale Exhale", Keli announced the second single "Romeo and Juliet", which was released on September 15, 2015.
 Keli stated in an interview with the Music Daily Show that her mixtape was scheduled for a January 2016 release.
 On April 14, 2016 she released a new single called "Forget It All" on iTunes and other music services.
-During the course her business relationship with DDP Music Group, she met her current manager, Dr. William Harrison, and is currently working on her latest project, The Chronicles of TK Pt II.
+During the course her business relationship with DDP Music Group, she met her current manager, Dr. William Harrison, and is currently working on her latest project, The Chronicles of TK Pt.
+II.
 On July 5, 2017, Keli released a new song on her Facebook and reverbnation called "Sleeping Alone".
-In 2018, she released "I Got You Babe" and in 2021 she released "Writing's on the Wall".
+In 2018, she released "I Got You Babe", and in 2021 she released "Writing's on the Wall".

-2024-present: Return to Music
+2024-present: Return to music

-In April 2024, it was announced that Keli signed a record deal with Humble Sound Records in partnership with musician James Artissen.
-Shortly thereafter, she revealed the scheduled release date for her previously unreleased track from 2008, "Defeated", on various digital platforms, and later released several singles and albums with the label.
+In April 2024, it was announced that Keli signed a record deal with Humble Sound Records, owned by musician James Artissen.
+She later released the mixtapes The Underdogs, The Underdogs, Vol. 2 and Dark Horses, and her third studio album The Chronicles of TK: The Phoenix under the label.

 In February 2025, she revealed that she is suffering from cancer and is choosing not to do chemotherapy, due to quality of life concerns.